 I was lucky enough to see Paco de Lucia another time at the McCarter Theatre at Princeton University.
 At a gallery in Jerez a few years back I spoke with a photographer who had shot Paco in action.
 Large posters of The Master graced the walls.
 One directly behind us looked down upon our conversation as we spoke.
 The image on the wall seemed larger than life but never larger than the man himself that miraculous impromptu New Year’s Eve in Playa.
 I own every CD Paco de Lucia ever recorded.
 Every day I play them for at least an hour to remind myself how lucky I am to have shared the presence of greatness.

 Gracias, Paco.
 We will never forget you and your music lives on.

-Saffron Flynn is a veteran of the publishing scene.
-She has worked as editor, senior copywriter and news and feature journalist for major dailies in the United States.
+Saffron Flynn is a true pro of the publishing scene.
+She has worked as editor, senior copywriter and news and features journalist for major dailies in the United States.
 She taught creative writing at Stroudsberg University, PA, and was a Spanish Language Film Acquisitions Coordinator for Films for the Humanities and Sciences, Princeton, NJ.

 For her Ruins she was awarded a First Honorable Mention from Quincy Writers Guild.

 Ms. Flynn now divides her time between the art community of New Hope, Pennsylvania, and Jerez in Spain.